Controversial B.C. school trustee smokes and sips from wine glass during board meeting

 “This latest incident is a continuation of the appalling conduct that led to the appointment of special advisors to evaluate how the Chilliwack School Board is operating,” Whiteside said in a statement.

-In the past he’s made discriminatory comments about the LGBTQ+ community, questioned Dr. Teresa Tam’s gender identity, and referred to the World Health Organization as corrupt.
+In the past he’s made discriminatory comments about the LGBTQ+ community, questioned Dr. Theresa Tam’s gender identity, and referred to the World Health Organization as corrupt.

 Neufeld did not respond to requests for comment from CTV News on Thursday.